-- 3. Fiscal Year 2022 Budget Items - a.
+- 2. Fiscal Year 2022 Budget Items - a.
 Sustainability of Fund Balance (discussion only)

-Randy Heiss directed the members to page 7 which shows surplus or uses of fund balance from fiscal years 2009 to 2020.
+Randy Heiss directed the members to his memo that shows surplus or uses of fund balance from fiscal years 2009 to 2020.
 He explained the guidelines that SEAGO will adhere to sustain the existing fund balance.
 The only time in recent past that fund balance has been budgeted is as a contingency line item.
-In the past few years, the contingency has been \$100,000; this year the amount is being increased to \$150,000 in anticipation of EDA grants which will may sought requiring matching funds.
+In the past few years, the contingency has been \$100,000; this year the amount is being increased to \$150,000 in anticipation of EDA grants which will may be sought requiring matching funds.
+Randy explained the fund balance is very healthy with the current total at more than \$1.8 million.
+Supervisor David cautioned that if legislature sees a large surplus of funds, they may not be so generous.
+Randy responded that SEAGO doesn't rely on the legislature except for funding our programs where most of it is pass through money.